-How to get the best car insurance in Massachusetts
+How to find the best car insurance in Massachusetts

 The best car insurance for you may not be the best car insurance for someone else.
-Each auto insurance company offers coverage options, discounts and add-ons that might make them more appealing to certain clients.
-All car insurance companies have unique algorithms to calculate your rate, so you may want to research and shop around while considering your circumstances and needs.
+Each auto insurer offers coverage options, discounts and add-ons that might make them more appealing to certain clients.
+However, there are some steps you can take to help you find the right options for you.